sdc17/UPop/README.md

 * Dataset & Annotation

     Download the NLVR2 dataset, unzip it under the `datasets` folder, and accordingly modify the `image_root` in [config](./configs/nlvr.yaml).
-Download all-in-one annotations (including annotations for Visual Reasoning, Image Caption, VQA, and Image-Text Retrieval tasks) from [this link](https://drive.google.com/uc?export=download&id=19Vk07K3DbQYa68DipJ4dFNcF0_Br7cmD), unzip it under the `annotation` folder, and accordingly modify the `annotation` in [config](./configs/nlvr.yaml).
+Download all-in-one annotations (including annotations for Visual Reasoning, Image Caption, VQA, Image-Text Retrieval, and Text-Image Retrieval tasks) from [this link](https://drive.google.com/uc?export=download&id=19Vk07K3DbQYa68DipJ4dFNcF0_Br7cmD), unzip it under the `annotation` folder, and accordingly modify the `annotation` in [config](./configs/nlvr.yaml).

 * Evaluation